RiddhiVora23/Portfolio/Data Science NLP/README.md

 3. Accountability: The developers and deployers of the model are accountable for its impact on society.
 It is important to use the model responsibly and to avoid unintended consequences.

-4.Privacy: The privacy of individuals should be protected when collecting and using data for fake news detection.
+4. Privacy: The privacy of individuals should be protected when collecting and using data for fake news detection.